310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 i am sorry for scaring you… and thank you for the water.

 i have to Repay you somehow, since you have given me a Tribute.
 {% endbubble %}

 {% bubble Chiaki past %}
 Tribute?
 No no, no need for anything!
 It’s been awhile since I—no, I think this is the very first time I’ve properly helped someone, so I’m more than happy!

 Your smile is my reward!
 Hehe, that sounded a little bit like a hero~♪
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 “hero”[^3]… what exactly is that? you said you want to Become that, yes?
 {% endbubble %}

 {% bubble Chiaki past %}
 Huh?
 Ahh… You heard me talking to myself… That’s so embarrassing…
 {% endbubble %}

 {% bubble Kanata past %}
 is it something embarrassing?

 it is alright~ i will not look Down on it. i will Affirm any Wish, because i am a God.

 if that is what you wish, then i will grant it for you. that is my Job. will that be a sufficient Repayment, chiaki?
 {% endbubble %}

 {% bubble Chiaki past %}
 Ahahaha, if I could make it come true just by wishing, it would be a lot simpler than this.
 Reality isn’t so simple in the end; it’s different from tokusatsu shows.
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 “toku-sa-tsu”…? what is that?
 {% endbubble %}

 {% bubble Chiaki past %}
 Mhm, I’m sure you’ve seen it at least once, haven’t you?
 You’re a guy, after all!
 C’mon, y’know, it’s the ones that go *“Transform!”*
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 … “to-rans-form”?
 {% endbubble %}

 {% bubble Chiaki past %}
 Yes!
 Like this, and like this!
 This is No.1’s transformation[^4] pose, and this is No.2’s! ☆
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 number… one…? i am sorry, i do not understand…
 {% endbubble %}

 {% bubble Chiaki past %}
 Huh.
-You’re not the type to watch TV?
+You aren’t the type to watch TV?
 Then why did you want to become an idol?
 Is it because you watched one at a liveshow or something?

 I’ve always watched all kinds of idols perform on TV!
 It’s how I came to like them, and why I wanted to become one!

 Becoming a hero is hard when reality is the way it is, but I could become an idol if I work hard, right?

 I want to become the dream version of myself!
 The cool, ideal version!
 {% endbubble %}

 **ENG Proof:** Shie, [Gold](https://twitter.com/goldgust)